Alexander Kuo

-Alexander Kuo (born 1939 in Boston, Massachusetts) is an American teacher, poet, fiction writer, and essayist.
+Alexander Kuo (January 19, 1939 – June 11, 2025) was an American teacher, poet, fiction writer, and essayist.
 He was a Professor of English at Washington State University, and retired in 2012.
 He has taught in numerous academic institutions in China, including Beijing and Changchun universities.
 In 2002 he won an American Book Award for his Lipstick and Other Stories of the Before Columbus Foundation.

 Early life and education

 Alexander Kuo was born in Boston, Massachusetts, where his father Zing-Yang Kuo, a visiting Chinese scientist, was doing research at the Carnegie Nutrition Laboratory.
 His mother, Lin Qui Fang, was also a scientist.
 His parents returned to China in 1939, when he was 9 months old.
 He lived in Chongqing and Shanghai until 1947, when his family moved to Hong Kong.
 In 1956 he came to the United States to continue his education.
 He received his B.A. from Knox College in Illinois in 1961, where he studied with Sam Moon and Gogisgi.
 He earned an M.F.A. from the University of Iowa, where he studied in the Iowa Writer's Workshop with Donald Justice and Philip Roth.

+The book Erased, by his fourth wife Joan Burbick, is a near-fictional novel outlining Alex Kuo's early childhood and mother Lin Qui.

 Career

 Kuo was a professor of English at Washington State University (WSU), which lists him as an example of their "world class faculty."
 He is the former chair of the Department of Comparative American Cultures (now called Comparative Ethnic Studies).
 In 2001, WSU named him as their first Writer-in-Residence.

 Kuo has been a mentor to Sherman Alexie, a notable Native American writer.

+Kuo died on June 11, 2025, at the age of 86.